Nebo15/renew/README.md

 # Renew

-This module adds ```mix nebo15.new``` task that imports our base folder structure.
+This module adds ```mix renew``` task that imports our base folder structure.
 Usage is very similar to `mix new` except custom enhancements that we used to do.

 ## What has changed?